Showing posts with label Driving - Racers. Show all posts

 Titus 2:13

 Crazy Cars III is thankfully nothing like the first two in terms of gameplay and quality.
-It's a rush slamming down the road, zooming by the other cars, with the thrill of passing a dreaded rival.
+It's a rush, slamming down the road, zooming past other cars, with the thrill of passing a dreaded rival.
 The controls are excellent, with our joystick used to steer the red beast: push up or hit fire to accelerate, and pull back to brake.
-You can choose between manual or automatic gearboxes, which means I choose the latter!
+You can choose between manual and automatic gearboxes, so I chose the latter!

 This racer is fast and furious (sorry) and feels like Titus sneakily took inspiration from others, like Lotus II.
 That's okay, there are lots of examples of rip-offs being better than the originals, and it's the gameplay that matters.
 So play dirty, but always keep an eye out for the cops.
 Those guys never give up and will try to chase you all the way through to the end.
 So whaddya gonna do?
 Flee or be a good citizen?
 FLEE, of course!!!